 It’s hard to see it in this picture below, but the hard red wheat flour (far right) has a bit more texture and a darker color than the soft white wheat flour to the right.

-Currently, I am buying it from a local, organic mill near my home (I know, can you believe I moved to the middle of nowhere with an organic grain mill within 40 minutes?
+When I lived in Northern Minnesota, I bought it from a local, organic mill near my home (I know, can you believe I moved to the middle of nowhere with an organic grain mill within 40 minutes?
 Awesome).
 They do provide shipping if you are interested in checking out their site, but I have to imagine shipping costs are pretty steep since wheat isn’t exactly feather light.

 There are many, many online sources for wheat, but be aware that shipping costs can run high, so it might be best to check your local resources first.
 Here are a few online resources (I am not affiliated with any of these but have bought various products from all of them in the past with great results):